Skip to main content

 Pre-requisites

 For SSO, we partner with Ping Identity which has a full support center.
 ClearPoint will provide the customer with a PingOne account.
-From here, the customer IT team can obtain a SAML standard key and configure the connection with the desired active directory service, such as ADFS or Azure AD.
+From here, the customer IT team can obtain a SAML standard key and configure the connection with the desired active directory service, such as ADFS or Azure AD (Step by Step Guide found at the bottom of this article).

 For troubleshooting, we recommend working directly with Ping support.